Learn to buy and sell antiques and collectibles

 Before I explain how this works, I'll give you a few examples of going from people to products so you can see this in action:

 • Shortly after I first started selling on eBay, I began selling trains and toys belonging to people who were also members of a local train club.
-This is how I got my start doing eBay consignment sales.
+This is how I started my eBay consignment business.

 • I know a woman who manages a thrift store.
 She calls me every time old toys come in.
 I give her pricing advice and usually either buy the items for cash or sell them on consignment.
 I also leveraged my relationship with her to get into other thrift stores.